aadipatodia/Generate-Password/README.md

 3. Commit your changes (`git commit -m 'Add YourFeature'`)
 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a pull request

 ---

-## 📄 License

-This project is currently **not licensed**.
-Please contact the repository owner for usage rights.

----